 - Archiving vs. integrating – Having a specific plan for making historical charts available to providers is vital.

-Selecting the Right EMR Solution
+Selecting Right EMR Data Conversion Services

 Finding the best EMR system is often the hardest part, but also the most critical for successfully transitioning EMR systems.
 Work with an EMR-experienced data conversion specialist to identify solutions that fit seamlessly with your practice.